 In the Italian market the most common form of consideration is cash.
-The terms and conditions of payment may vary greatly depending upon several factors, including the financial strength of the parties, the industries in which the target company conducts its business, etc. It is not unusual to have such terms and conditions defined by the parties at an early stage, including in any pre-agreements.
+The terms and conditions of payment may vary greatly depending upon several factors, including the financial strength of the parties, the industries in which the target company conducts its business, and so on.
+It is not unusual to have such terms and conditions defined by the parties at an early stage, including in any pre-agreements.

-While it is impossible to define a typical payment arrangement in M&A deals in Italy, some of the most common alternatives observed in the Italian market include:
+While it is impossible to define a typical payment arrangement in M&A deals in Italy, below are some of the most common alternatives observed in the Italian market.